Kulshanperera/Booking_APITesting-/README.md

 * API, Request types, Collections and Folders.

-API - is an application programming interface, it enables 2 software components to communication with each other using set of definitions and protocol
+API -  is an application programming interface, it enables 2 software components to communicate with each other using a set of definitions and protocol

 this API uses the following URL to do the CRUD operations - https://restful-booker.herokuapp.com/booking and blow are the REST API request types